-They were officially recognized in 1883 by the American Poultry Association’s Standard of Perfection.
+The Java chicken breed was officially recognized in 1883 by the American Poultry Association in their Standard of Perfection publication.
 They are great for homesteading and love it when they are allowed to free-range, but they grow slowly compared to other chicken breeds.
 There are four varieties: Auburn, White, Mottled and Black.

 The American Poultry Association Standard of Perfection only recognizes the Mottled and Black Java chickens.
 It admitted the White variety but removed it because the White Javas were similar to the White Plymouth Rock.

 Eventually, the White variety went extinct in the 1950s.
 The Auburn Javas were never recognized by the Association, even though both the White and Auburn Javas are still bred by some breeders.

 Java chickens are dual-purpose chickens.
 That is, they are reared for both meat and egg production.
 Their eggs are usually large and healthy, and they make an excellent carcass when eaten as meat.
 With proper care and barring any fatal health issues, Java chickens can have a lifespan ranging from 5 to 8 years.

 They are also considered one of the best heritage breeds for living outside a farm.
 However, they became rarer when the new breeds they were used to create, such as Plymouth Rock, Rhode Island Red, etc., became more popular.